tac0turtle/Entropy/spec/lending.md

 ## Implementation

 The lending contract that will be used is https://github.com/solana-labs/solana-program-library/tree/master/token-lending.
-We will be adding an additional state transition.
-A non-backed loan, this loan will be given to only a partial controlled account.
+We will be adding an additional state transition or instruction: A non-backed loan, this loan will be given to an account under the control of the margin contract.
 Read more on this account [here](./margin.md)

 Interest rate will be calculated from a simple linear model: